NIHHHHHHHHHHH/project-directory/README.md

-# Habot Connect — Learning Support Provider Directory
+# Learning Support Provider Directory

 A responsive React application that allows parents to browse and find learning support providers for children with learning difficulties across the UAE.

-Built as part of the Habot Connect DMCC pre-interview project assignment.

 ---

 ## Live Demo